tooboooring/TooBoooring-Studio/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright 2024 Shankargouda Hanchinal

 ---